|Our favourites||Art & Literature||Business|

 |Science & Technology||Sport, Fitness & Wellbeing||Travel & Adventure|

 A truly unique title with amazing production values, the decadently indulgent and subversive Purple Fashion is published in Paris under the eye of its charismatic editor-in-chief Olivier Zahm.
 Featuring photo shoots that ooze intimacy, Purple Fashion manages to capture a "fashionable" world in a way that subverts notions of superficiality, replacing them with a focus on personal expression and quality.
-Each issue is bundled with an extended supplement showcasing the work of an individual photographer.

 *Purple magazine comes with multiple different covers.
 Unless specified, actual covers may vary from those displayed depending on stock levels.

 Purple Fashion 31 – The Paris issue: ‘Paris is back.
 No longer do we have to run to London, Berlin, New York, or Tokyo for new discoveries — the way we did when we founded the magazine in Paris in 1992, when the city was mostly conservative, slow-moving, and opposed to change.
 Now, for the first time in almost three decades, Purple is devoting an entire issue to a city that in so many ways determined the aesthetic of this French magazine.